Comparing private health insurance policies with usave is easy:

 Many policies will come with a range of conditions and treatments that you can add or remove from your policy as you wish.
 You can get cheaper health insurance by removing cover for some treatments you think you may not need.

 Private health insurance gives you a much wider choice of hospitals to be treated at than with the NHS.
 Your policy will have a list of hospitals which you can choose from, but by cutting down your options you can cut your costs too.

 Some insurers will offer you cheaper premiums if you go for a ‘six-week’ option, which means you won’t be able to claim if you can receive treatment from the NHS within six weeks.

-The best way to make sure you’re not being overcharged for your private health insurance is to compare health insurance policies with usave.
+One of the simplest ways to make sure you’re not being overcharged for your private health insurance is to compare different health insurance policies, using a free service like ours.

 If you have private health insurance, you can make a claim to your insurance provider if you need medical assistance or treatment for a condition that’s covered under your policy.
 To start with, you must identify your condition by making an appointment with your local GP, just as you would normally.
 You must tell your GP that you have private health insurance, and they will then be able to refer you to a specialist at either an NHS or private hospital.
 You must then inform your insurance provider that you want to make a claim, and they will confirm with you that your treatment is covered or not.
 If it is, you will visit the specialist and the bill will be paid for by your insurer.

 This can depend on the type of private health insurance policy you get and who your insurance provider is.
 Most insurance providers will offer you a cheaper private health insurance deal if you pay for a whole year upfront, but some providers will give you a discount if you pay monthly.
 When you compare health insurance policies, make sure you’re aware of which payment method is the cheapest option – your insurer will tell you.